 Gaby has a decade of experience working with some of the most prominent Canadian architects, urban designers, and landscape architects with the ultimate goal of designing better places for people to thrive.
 She manages and directs the business development and promotional efforts for DTAH, which include proposal responses, presentations, award submissions and publications.

-Over the years, she has successfully directed numerous project pursuits and competitions for private and public sector clients, across a variety of procurement methods, contributing to major cultural, community and infrastructure projects across the country and abroad.
-She designed and produced prize-winning award submissions, including Governor General's Awards, OAA Awards, Canadian Architect Awards and spearheaded national and international publications.
+Over the years, she has successfully directed numerous project pursuits and competitions for private and public sector clients.
+She produced prize-winning award submissions, including Governor General's Awards, OAA Awards, Canadian Architect Awards and spearheaded national and international publications.
 Her architectural background, coupled with her marketing and business expertise allows her to effectively advocate and promote the firm with both design insight as well as market understanding.
 With a passion for storytelling, Gaby has been involved in various speaking engagements including story features on CBC Radio.

-Stephanie assists with the communication, coordination, and design of proposals, award submissions, and other marketing material at DTAH.
-With an academic background in architectural history and theory, Stephanie is passionate about advocating for design excellence in the built landscape.
-This, combined with her research and marketing experience in the tech startup industry, allows her to provide unique insights into the promotion of architecture through social media, content creation, and graphic design.
+Stephanie assists with the communication, coordination, and design of proposals, publications, and other marketing initiatives at DTAH.
+With an academic background in architectural history and theory and environmental studies, Stephanie is passionate about advocating for design excellence in the built landscape and engaging people in the public realm.
+This, combined with her marketing, strategic design, and research experience in the tech startup industry, allows her to provide unique insights into the promotion of architecture through social media, content creation, and graphic design.
 Outside of the office, Stephanie also serves as the Digital Media Coordinator, NextGen Executive, for Architectural Conservancy of Ontario.